MicrosoftDocs/xamarin-docs/docs/cross-platform/troubleshooting/component-nuget.md

 ---
 title: "Updating component references to NuGet"
-description: "Replace your component references with NuGet packages to future-proof your apps." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 9E6C986F-3FBA-4599-8367-FB0C565C0ADE
+description: "This document describes how to replace your component references with NuGet packages to future-proof your apps, since the Xamarin Component Store has been discontinued." ms.topic: troubleshooting ms.prod: xamarin ms.assetid: 9E6C986F-3FBA-4599-8367-FB0C565C0ADE